Snap-sec/blog/_posts/[DRAFT]2026-08-12-CustomDBAccess.md

 ## Deleting a User

-I demonstrated the issue using the `Viewer - Users` role.
+The issue was demonstrated using the `Viewer - Users` role.

 An authenticated session belonging to this role was used to send a request to the user-deletion endpoint: